Students and Graduates

 If you give up your studies, you can only switch to another residence permit in exceptional cases.
 Such a case exists if you can provide a vocational training contract in a job with a shortage of employees.

 As a student you are generally allowed to work academically at the university.
 Further employment is allowed for 120 days or 240 half days per year.
 However, self-employment is regularly not possible.

 As a graduate of a German university, you can receive a residence permit for 18 months to find an adequate job.
 During the period of job searching you have full access to the labour market.
-After this period you can get a residence permit for employment if you present a job offer corresponding to your degree.

 As a graduate of German universities, you can receive a (permanent) settlement permit if you have been working for two years as a graduate (§ 18b AufenthG).